 When it comes to swimming, Spanish parents hold hands with their youngsters and keep a close eye on them and on other children at all times as they play.
 When splashing in the sea, mum dad and big brother are there to offer a helping hand and so the need for lifeguards is minimal.
 Children seem valued and loved by all and yet when it comes to water they enjoy much more freedom than most British youngsters.
 With a relative at their side a six or seven year old will swim way out of his or her depth, having been taught how to swim by the family.
 Babies swim in rubber rings, toddlers in water wings, two at first, then just one until, whilst still tiny, they swim confidently within an arm’s reach of safety.

 Not all resorts in Tenerife have big enough beaches to cope with demand and so many have created swimming and sunbathing facilities on rocky outcrops and quaysides.
-When the weather is hot, young boys and girls inevitably gather to jump into the cooling waters, and they develop all kinds of flight techniques with arms and legs posed as they show off to their family and friends (see video by the sea).
+When the weather is hot, young boys and girls inevitably gather to jump into the cooling waters, and they develop all kinds of flight techniques with arms and legs posed as they show off to their family and friends.
 The lifeguards do not try to stop them; it’s a natural thing to be doing at the seaside.
 Why then do officials get so hot under the collar when children start jumping into water in the UK?